mmishkin747/UPS-sensor-PRTG/README.md

 This script use with sistem monitoring PRTG as custom sensor.

-The script connects throuse telnet, get data, return json for prtg
+The script connects throuse telnet to  Uninterruptible Power Supply , get data, return json for PRTG

 Parametres UPS: